daniel-mar/daniel-mar/README.md

 #### Here you'll find a collection of projects and algorithm practice.
 Algorithms practiced in JavaScript with prompts and sites like CodeWars!

+- ⚡ Fun fact: I get a kick out of finding more efficient ways in doing regular things.
+Especially when I garden!

 # Technical Projects
 ## Frontend Development